lowleveldesign/debug-recipes/threading/analyzing-waits.md

 ## <a name="analyze-trace">Analyzing ETW traces</a>

-Event Tracing for Windows is probably the best option when we need to analyse the thread waits.
+Event Tracing for Windows is probably the best option when we need to analyze the thread waits.
 In the paragraphs below you can find information

 ### <a name="perfview">Using PerfView</a>